arnavKarforma/codingAssignment/README.md

  ```

 ## Design Decision
-- Attempt has been made to read the Json file in streams not as a whole to efficently maange large files.
+- Attempt has been made to read the Json file in streams not as a whole to efficently mange large files.
-- Attempt has been made to run the application in MultiThread.(As a new JSON object is created a new thread spawns
+- Attempt has been made to run the application in MultiThread.(As a new JSON object is read a new thread spawns
   which looks for other InMemory Events in the application already recorded with different STATE and once start and
-  finished duration is retrived for a single event, the latter thread of same Event persistes it in the DB and clears
+  finished duration is retrived for a single event, the latter thread of same Event persists it in the DB and clears
   the InMemory data for the Event)
 - TreadPool/ExecutoService is not used but each time thread is spawned because the target and the size of data this application
   will deal with is not known, if it is known and tested with thread pool it will outperform the current implementation in time